 What’s the first thing you’re looking forward to, once lockdown ends?

 I’m really looking forward to being around people again - they are so integral to my practice and life as a whole.
 I love working with people and believe my most collaborative works is usually my most exciting.
 I also find most of my inspiration for personal projects from my interactions with people.

 Asides from my practice I really can’t wait watch some live football again - I really miss it haha.

 In an ideal world, what would the rest of the year look like for you, creatively?

-You can see more about Kieran and his work here:
+You can see more on his website here: